Beloth/Ostston-Work/Notes/Next Session.md

   * Investigator Rasvull - Male Silver Dragonborn - War mage (Fighter/Wizard multiclass)
 * They found hints of a new cult that were possibly involved.
 This could be the same cult.
 * Unfortunately the investigators have gone missing.
 Last report was 3 days ago and they had finally got an interview Lord Weester.
+* Are any of you members of the Sage's of Arcane?
+Hmmm well that makes things a bit more comlicated.
+Which of you have arcane abilities?
+Here (hands over a small polished stone about the size of a large marble).
+When you have news you wish to communicate to us, send a tendril of arcane energy into the orb.
+It will notify me and I will arrange a meeting.
+If it is an emergancy smash the orb and I will do my best to reach you.
+But only in an emergancy.
+These orbs are not easy to make...

 #### Weester House